Placing the Artwork

 - visible from the roadways & the pavements gray the young poet walked to school & later to literary friends’ houses including those of actor Florence Farr, poet John Todhunter, editor WE Henley & author, political activist & Arts&Crafts exponent Wm Morris

-- by St. Michael & All Angels Church where the family worshipped (Yeats’s grandfather & great-grandfather were both Anglican clergymen)
+- by St. Michael & All Angels Church where the family worshipped (Yeats’s grandfather & great-grandfather were both Anglican clergymen) & a cultural & community focal point

 - en route from Turnham Green District Line Station which the Yeatses used to travel in & out of central London for poetry, art, theatre, discussions & debates